teamoccipitallobe/wids_project/README.md

 # WiDS Datathon 2025: Unraveling the Mysteries of the Female Brain: Sex Patterns in ADHD

-⚠️ _Remember to update the above title and remove all guidance notes and examples in this template, before finalizing your README_

 ---

 ### **👥 Team Members**